 5. We are able to conquer the accuser of the brethren

-Because of Christ’s sacrifice and spilling his blood on our behalf, we can trust in the righteousness of Christ and not our own righteousness when we are accused by our enemy.
+Because of Christ’s sacrifice and the pouring out of His blood on our behalf, we can trust in the righteousness of Christ and not our own righteousness when we are accused by our enemy.
 Revelation 12:11 says, “And they have conquered him [Satan] by the blood of the Lamb and by the word of their testimony, for they loved not their lives even unto death.”
 As believers, we know that we cannot stand on our own merit or because of our own deeds.
 We know that our good deeds are as filthy rags before God (Isaiah 64:6) and that the Christ’s righteousness attributed to us is how we are able to stand up against accusations.

 Charles Spurgeon spoke these comforting words: